RaZeR-RBI/bspc/README.md

 The **skip** flag is needed here to make it non-blocking and invisible, **trans33/66** flags are used to distinguish between those two brush types.

+To split big areas into smaller ones an additional content flag is supported (`CONTENTS_NAVSPLIT = 0x2000 // 1 << 13`), which should be set along with CONTENTS_AUX (without that flag it will eat solid brushes wrongly marking solid areas as reachable).
+The resulting brush will create additional areas inside it by adding an additional area content flag which doesn't alter reachability calculations.

 Also this fork adds additional options to '-bsp2aas' mode:

 - **-forcedportals** - disables automatic cluster portal creation - only forced (defined by cluster portal brushes) portals will be used